Daniel Cherniavsky

-His films were part of the nouvelle vague of the Argentine cinema in the 60's and in his artistic production, both in cinema and theater, carried a strong political and intellectual content.
+His films were part of the nouvelle vague of the Argentine cinema in the 60s, and in his artistic production, both in cinema and theater, he carried a strong political and intellectual content.

 He was known for the direction of the feature film El último piso, selected to represent Argentine cinema at the Cannes Film Festival and the film El Terrorista, about real events.
-His films were part of the nouvelle vague of the Argentine cinema in the 60's and in his artistic production, both in cinema and theater, carried a strong political and intellectual content.
+His films were part of the nouvelle vague of the Argentine cinema in the 60s, and in his artistic production, both in cinema and theater, they carried a strong political and intellectual content.

 His films, of lamentable fate, were persecuted by the military dictatorship in Argentina (1976/1983).
 In television directed the consecrated Argentine actor in "El teatro de Alfredo Alcón" – winning program of Martín Fierro Award of the Argentine TV and was artistic director of diverse television programs.

-In Argentina, he founded the "Centro de Artes y Ciencias" where he was responsible for conducting important musical shows and cultural activities, before leaving for exile in Brazil.
+In Argentina, he founded the "Centro de Artes y Ciencias" where he was responsible for conducting important musical shows and cultural activities before leaving for exile in Brazil.
 It is from this time the work with the musicians like Chico Buarque de Holanda, Vinicius de Moraes, Astor Piazzolla, Mercedes Sosa and intellectuals like Jorge Luis Borges, Ernesto Sábato, Rodolfo Walsh, Tomás Eloy Martínez, Augusto Roa Bastos, that among others add part of his cultural baggage.

 Biography

 Son of an industrial entrepreneur and a language teacher, who had 7 languages, his family had no close relation to art.
 He began as a filmmaker when he was only 14 years old, at a time (1947) in which there were no film schools in Argentina.
 Self-taught, he created his own program of studies and attended several universities as a student listener.
 He sought to study the subjects he considered fundamental and in which a film director should go deeper.
 At the age of 20 he directed an average-length film about a tale written by himself.
 His first feature came at age 24, with the film "El Último Piso", written by him in partnership with Tomás Eloy Martínez and Augusto Roa Bastos.
 He then directed "El Terrorista" and co-produced "Shunko".
 He began as a theater director in 1962, co-directing with Oscar Ferrigno the work "Georges Dandin – El marido Confundido" by Molière.
-From 1963 to 1974 he directed the "Centro de Artes y Ciencias of Buenos Aires", an important cultural house that fomented discussion and plurality of ideas, through the collaboration of artists, musicians, philosophers, sociologists and psychoanalysts, among other disciplines.
+From 1963 to 1974, he directed the "Centro de Artes y Ciencias of Buenos Aires", an important cultural house that fomented discussion and plurality of ideas through the collaboration of artists, musicians, philosophers, sociologists, and psychoanalysts, among other disciplines.
 In 1974, after a bombing attack, the current military dictatorship closed all the installations of the "Centro de Artes y Ciencias", forcing him to migrate his action to television.
-Finally, in 1976, harassed by the military repression, he exiled himself in Brazil where he lived for 40 years and continues his artistic career.
-He is married to the psychoanalyst Magdalena Ramos with whom he shares three daughters: "mine (Andy), “yours” (Carolina) and “ours” (Victoria)".
+Finally, in 1976, harassed by the military repression, he exiled himself to Brazil, where he lived for 40 years and continued his artistic career.
+He is married to the psychoanalyst Magdalena Ramos, with whom he shares three daughters: "mine (Andy), "yours" (Carolina), and "ours" (Victoria)".